 Begonias to the rescue.
 Pretty, feminine and easy.
 Solenia Begonias or Tuberous Begonias make easy table centerpieces.
 We grow them right in our greenhouses and they are available all summer long.

 Budget is tight?
 Pick up some extra plastic pots.
 Spray paint and glitter do amazing things.
 A quick trip to the fabric store for shimmery silky fabric swirled around your centerpiece.
 A begonia basket or two hanging from your patio cover and you are ready.
+If you have a bit more room in your budget then you could look into patio furniture sets for an upgrade.

 Come to Weidner’s Gardens Begonia Festival June 20 and 21 Spend your Begonia Bucks and take advantage of the speakers and specials.
 Sample arrangements for you to copy.
 The Free sample fertilizer tank will be up.
 Bring your own gallon jug or pay for a new one.
 Go to www.weidners.com for details and to download those coupons to save you money.